HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 for (int i = 0; str[i]; i++)
     std::cout << str[i] << '\n';
 ```
 This prints every character individually.
 Notice `str[i]` being used as a condition, it tests that `str[i]` is not a null terminator, and stops the loop when encountering one.
-The `str[i]` condition is equivalent to `str[i] != 0` or `str[i] != '\0'`.
+The `str[i]` condition is equivalent to `str[i] != 0`, or `str[i] != '\0'`.

-Now, you might be wondering how is this better than using `i < 5` or `i < std::size(str) - 1`, and the answer is that it is not better.
+Now, you might be wondering how is this better than using `i < 5` or `i < std::size(str) - 1`, and the answer is that it is not better in this case.
 It can be useful in some other situations where you don't know the array size, which will make sense in the later chapters, but in the cases you've already seen it is indeed useless.

 ### Null-terminators in different places